dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-28-Force-of-LSTM-and-GRU.md

 ## Embeddings

-Embeddings are the answer to mitigate the drawbacks of BoW model.
-Embeddings take into account the context and semantic meanings of words by producing a n-dimensional vector corresponding to that word.
-This vector captures the semantic meaning.
-We will look into some of the popular ways of creating embeddings using different methods.
+Embeddings are the answer to mitigate the drawbacks of BoW model. <span class='green'>Embeddings take into account the context and semantic meanings of words by producing a n-dimensional vector corresponding to that word.
+This vector captures the semantic meaning.</span> We will look into some of the popular ways of creating embeddings using different methods.

 ### Word2Vec